RoboCup-SSL/ssl-setup/README.md

 See: https://github.com/RoboCup-SSL/ssl-remote-control/blob/master/rpi/Readme.md

 ## Monitoring and Troubleshooting
-The following commands are available:
+The following commands are available for the natively installed apps:

 ```shell
 # List available apps